-- Sufficient sites for permanent Gypsy and Traveller, and Travelling Showpeople accommodation will be identified in line with a robust evidence base.
-The allocation of sites will be made in other Development Plan- Documentspart 2 Local Plans in accordance with this evidence base. - 2.
-As part of creating sustainable and mixed communities, where there is an identified need provision should be made within settlements or as part of Sustainable Urban Extensions. - 3.
-Where an identified need cannot be met within main settlements or through Sustainable Urban Extensions T, the following criteria will be used to identify suitable Gypsy and Traveller and Travelling Showpeople sites and associated facilities.
+- 1. Sufficient sites for Gypsy and Traveller, and Travelling Showpeople accommodation will be identified in line with a robust evidence base.
+The allocation of sites will be made in part 2 Local Plans in accordance with the evidence base. - 2.
+The following criteria will be used to identify suitable Gypsy and Traveller and Travelling Showpeople sites and associated facilities.
 The criteria will also used in the case of speculative proposals.
-Planning permission will be granted for the development of land as a Gypsy and Traveller caravan or Travelling Showpeople site where all of the following criteria are satisfied: - a) the site and its proposed use should not conflict with other policies relating to issues such as Green Belt, flood risk, contamination, landscape character, protection of the natural, built and historical environment or agricultural land quality is not located in the Green Belt except in very special circumstances; - b)the site should be located within (or a reasonable travelling distance of) a settlement which offers local services and community facilities, including a primary school; - c)the site should enable safe and convenient pedestrian and vehicle access to and from the public highway, and adequate space for vehicle parking, turning and servicing; - d)b) the site should be served, or be capable of being served, by adequate mains water and sewerage connections; and - e)c) the site should enable development and subsequent use which would not have any unacceptable adverse impact on the amenities of the site's occupiers and occupiers of nearby properties or the appearance or character of the area in which it would be situated. - 4.
-In the countryside, any planning permission granted will restrict the construction of permanent built structures to small amenity blocksassociated with each pitch and to small buildings for appropriate associated business use. - 5.
+Planning permission will be granted for the development of land as a Gypsy and Traveller caravan or Travelling Showpeople site where all of the following criteria are satisfied: - a) the site is not located in the Green Belt except in very special circumstances; - b) the site should be located within (or a reasonable travelling distance of) a settlement which offers local services and community facilities, including a primary school; and - c) the site should enable development and subsequent use which would not have any unacceptable adverse impact on the amenities of the site's occupiers and occupiers of nearby properties or the appearance or character of the area in which it would be situated. - 3.
 Existing permanent provision will also be safeguarded from alternative development.

-3.9.1 Planning Policy for Traveller Sites, which was published in March 2012, sets out the Government's planning policy for traveller sites and should be read in conjunction with the National Planning Policy Framework.
+- 3.9.1 Planning Policy for Traveller Sites, which was published in March 2012, sets out the Government's planning policy for traveller sites and should be read in conjunction with the National Planning Policy Framework.
 This document requires Councils to prepare assessments of need.
-These should be based on robust evidence of local need and authorities should set targets (for pitches and plots) based on this evidence.

-3.9.2 The Nottinghamshire Gypsy and Traveller Accommodation Assessment sets out permanent pitch requirements for each local authority within Nottinghamshire between 2007 and 2011.
+These should be based on robust evidence of local need and authorities should set targets (for pitches and plots) based on this evidence. - 3.9.2 The Gypsy and Traveller Accommodation Needs Assessment for Nottinghamshire, 2007 sets out permanent pitch requirements for each local authority within Nottinghamshire between 2007 and 2011.
 It also states there is a requirement for a transient site somewhere within Nottinghamshire.
 The pitch requirements, taking into account recent planning permissions, are identified below.
-All the councils are now reviewing and updating this evidence in order to identify the requirement for new Gypsies, Travellers and Travelling Showpeople accommodation over future years.
+All the Councils are now reviewing and updating this evidence in order to identify the requirement for new Gypsies, Travellers and Travelling Showpeople accommodation over future years.